mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/uninstall/index.md

 By default, when you run `konvoy up`, the command creates AWS resources through [Terraform][terraform] operations.
 After the Konvoy deployment of the Kubernetes cluster is initialized and running, Kubernetes itself can create additional resources such as load balancers, security groups, and storage volumes.

-When you run `konvoy down`, the command removes all of the AWS infrastructure resources create for the cluster, including any volumes that are backing PersistentVolumesClaims with a `Delete` [ReclaimPolicy][reclaim-policy].
+When you run `konvoy down`, the command removes all of the AWS infrastructure resources created for the cluster, including any volumes that are backing PersistentVolumesClaims with a `Delete` [ReclaimPolicy][reclaim-policy].

-To completely remove Konvoy cluster resources:
+## To completely remove Konvoy cluster resources:

 Change to the directory that contains your cluster's state files, then run the following command: